Finite-Time Analysis of Temporal Difference Learning with Experience Replay: Conclusion

 \section{Conclusion}

-In this work, we have undertaken an analysis of the behavior of TD-learning utilizing experience replay memory under a Markovian observation model, which has thus far been unexplored despite the prevalence of experience replay memory in reinforcement learning algorithms.
+In this work, we have undertaken an analysis of the behavior of TD-learning utilizing experience replay memory under a Markovian observation model, which has thus far been unexplored despite the prevalence of experience replay memory in RL algorithms.
 By leveraging a simple matrix concentration inequality and the geometric mixing property of irreducible and aperiodic Markov chains, we have demonstrated that the expected root mean squared error of the averaged iterate of TD-learning can be reduced at the order of \(O\left(\frac{1}{L^{\frac{1}{4}}} +\frac{1}{N^{\frac{1}{4}}}\right)\) under the constant step-size.
 Similarly, for the final iterate case, we have established that the root mean squared error can be effectively reduced at the order of \(O\left(\frac{1}{L^{\frac{1}{4}}} +\frac{1}{N^{\frac{1}{4}}}\right)\).
 Potential avenues for future research include extending the proposed analysis frameworks to off-policy and linear function approximation settings, as well as investigating the applicability of these results to Q-learning.
-Overall, this work highlights the importance of analyzing the behavior of experience replay in reinforcement learning algorithms in a systematic and rigorous manner.
-By doing so, we can gain deeper insights into the underlying mechanisms of the impact of experience replay, and based on them, develop more efficient and effective RL techniques.